 I love how full chords sound through the TS808.
 There’s none of that muddiness you hear in thicker distortion pedals when playing anything other than power chords.
 For that reason it works for so many different styles of music and it’s pleasant to many people’s ears.
 Yes, there are better pedals out there technically… but they also cost a lot more than the $179-ish price of the TS808.

 The bottom line is, this is an amazing little pedal.
 It’s no wonder it’s a favorite with so many famous professional guitarists – modded or not.
 And before you go and ask me, “But isn’t the Ibanez TS9 cheaper and almost the same thing?”
 Let me tell you… Yes, the TS9 is cheaper.
 But no, it’s not the same thing.
 The TS9 Tube Screamer doesn’t hold a candle to the TS-808.
+Yes, some will disagree.

 Where to Buy